 Sriya is a 16-year-old entrepreneur who has built a business from recycling floral waste to make hand-made craft and home items for sale.
-Through her work, she provides women in India with the opportunity to collaborate in a project of harmony and environmental sustainability.

 “We do not inherit the Earth from our ancestors: We borrow it from our children.” – Native American proverb.

 Recycling, the process of converting waste into reusable material, helps to protect our natural resources.
 Therefore, it plays a crucial role in saving the future of our planet and humanity.
 Global Recycling Day was created in 2018 to help recognise, and celebrate, the important role recycling plays in preserving our resources and securing the future of our planet.
 It is a day for the world to come together and put the planet first.

 I was awarded The Diana Award in 2020 for my work integrating floral sustainability and woman empowerment; improving the lives of local Indian women from low economic backgrounds by recycling floral waste to make hand-made crafts and home items for sale.
 The project gives women the opportunity of better working conditions and decent wages, whilst also driving towards environmental sustainability.